keenanhye/keenanhye.github.io/_posts/2016-11-25-MP3-Encoding-Research.md

 ---
-title:  "Research on Subjective Quality Preference of Compressed Music"
+title:  "Research on Subjective Quality of MP3 Encoded Music"
 date:   2016-11-25 15:04:23
 categories: [about]
 tags: []